 From 2010 through 2016, Biggs was a lecturer at the Czech Technical University in Prague for the European Course "Advanced Masters in Structural Analysis of Monuments and Historical Constructions” where he taught the Masonry Repair and Strengthening course.

 In 2011, he was a visiting lecturer at the University of Auckland, New Zealand and was co-sponsored by Fulbright New Zealand to present a series of seminars on Structural Engineering Forensics throughout New Zealand.
-The lecture series was repeated in 2019 and will become a master's course in 2021.
+The lecture series was repeated in 2019 and became a graduate course in 2021.

 From 2012-2019, Biggs provided technical assistance to the University of Pennsylvania for the evaluation, stabilization and restoration of the historic city of Gordion, Turkey (http://sites.museum.upenn.edu/gordion/).
 His work included the masonry Citadel Gate walls of the early Phrygian period (9th century BC) and the tumulus of Midas (8th century BC) with the world's oldest intact timber building.

 In 2013 Biggs was a visiting lecturer for the Iraqi Institute for the Conservation of Antiquities and Heritage and the University of Delaware Institute for Global Studies.
 His work included training Iraqi archeologists and the evaluation of structures within the Citadel of Erbil, the oldest continuously occupied site in the world dating to 6,000 BC according to the UN.

 In 2014, David Biggs was a Lecturer for the University of Pennsylvania School of Design, Historic Preservation.

 In 2015, The Getty Conservation Institute appointed Biggs a lecturer for its International Stone Conservation course in Rome, Italy.
 The course was presented in partnership with the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM).
 Also, Biggs led a team of 16 to Nepal to assist with earthquake assessments and recovery.

 In 2018, The Structural Engineering Institute of the American Society of Civil Engineers awarded Biggs the prestigious Dennis L. Tewksbury Award.